PI: Dr. Annette R. Rowe (Annie)

 Josh Sackett

 Josh received a Masters for the University of Colorado, Denver, and his PhD from UNLV working with Duane Moser at the Desert Research Institute.
-He has working on a variety of microbial ecology projects in bioremediation and deep subsurface microbiology including working with the NASA Astrobiology Institute Life Underground team.
+He has worked on a variety of microbial ecology projects in bioremediation and deep subsurface microbiology including working with the NASA Astrobiology Institute Life Underground team.
+In 2020 he received an NSF postdoctoral fellowship to work on electron transfer in marine sediment microbial communities.

 Graduate Students: